alexagr/cf7-google-sheets/readme.txt

 However it's implementation is quite different:

 * it uses service principle for authentication with Google Sheets
-* it implements automatic header generation
-* it has more straightforward (and hopefully more reliable) sheets update logic
+* it has completely different and much more reliable sheets update logic

-All this results in a more reliable integration.
+* it implements automatic header generation, to ensure that no submission data is lost
+* it supports capturing submission meta-data
+* it provides integration with CFDB7 plugin for forms re-submission

 == Screenshots ==